jayescala/drzzl_app/README.md

 ## User Stories

-* Users may visit drzzl to check the forecast
+* Users sees current local forecast on homepage
-* Users may click accounts to register with a username and email, allowing them to add photos, artwork and comments
+* Users click accounts to go to page
-* Users may visit drzzl.io to see a rando assortment of inspirational and enjoyable rainy day photos and artwork
-* Users may click one of those images to view it on a separate page at a larger size, as well as any comments or to leave one of their own
+* Users click register to create account
+* Users click sign on to log in
+* Logged in users can add photos/art
+* Logged in users can comment on photos/art

 ## Wireframes